salmonwatersheds/Freshwater_Monitoring_Catalogue/README.md

 # Freshwater Monitoring Catalogue

-The SWP's freshwater monitoring map (or catalogue) is a collection of active and historical locations where continuous temperature has been collected, sometimes for decades.
+The SWP's freshwater monitoring map (or catalogue) is a collection of active and historical locations (1164 to date) where continuous temperature has been collected, sometimes for decades.
 If you want to know more about this project, visit https://salmonwatersheds.ca/project/ps20/

 ![app screenshot](docs/images/WebApp_Screenshot.png)